Lower risk

+Lower risk was a classification formerly used by the IUCN Red List, superseded by the Least Concern classification.
+Species are classified into one of nine Red List Categories: extinct, extinct in the wild, critically endangered, endangered, vulnerable, near threatened, least concern, data deficient, and not evaluated.

-An animal with the conservation status of lower risk is one with populations levels high enough to ensure its survival.
-Animals with this status do not qualify as being threatened or extinct, however, natural disasters or certain human activities would cause them to change to either of these classifications.
+The IUCN defined an animal with the conservation status of lower risk is one with populations levels high enough to ensure its survival.
+Animals with this status did not qualify as being threatened or extinct.
+However, natural disasters or certain human activities would cause them to change to either of these classifications.

-This classification is sub-divided into three types:
+When it was in use, this classification was sub-divided into three types: